janefrances-nwachukwu/IT-Projects/README.md

 # IT-Projects
-## Project Topic: Automating Common IT Tasks
+## Project Topic: Automating Common IT Tasks With PowerShell
 ### Objective:
 To develop and deploy PowerShell scripts to manage an IT corporate network by automating common administrative tasks on a Windows operating system and maintaining a secure and organized system
 ### Project Description: